THE BATTLE OF NASHVILLE

 includes a thought-provoking introduction, battle statistics, 19th-Century maps, a pertinent appendix, and a comprehensive bibliography.
 This book is part of his “Hood’s Tennessee Campaign” trilogy series, which

-Nashville is available in paperback and hardcover.
+in paperback and hardcover.
 (All text and images copyright © Sea Raven Press)

 Click on “Reviews 2” to see what people are saying about this book.
 And please leave a positive review on Amazon for us, thanks!